 - Look for free classified listings online; many community sites have them

 - Community Bulletin Boards at grocery stores

 For me, I use Facebook groups and consignment sales.
-And, for Facebook groups, I won’t list an item that’s under $10 and I’m very specific about how far I will go to meet a buyer.
-This is something I’ve learned through trial and error, and experience.
+And, for Facebook groups, I won’t list an item that’s under $20 and I’m very specific about how far I will go to meet a buyer.
+This is something I’ve learned through trial and error.

 Sell or Donate?

 Keep in mind that original price, brand name and wear and tear are all going to factor into how much money you recoup on your items.
 In my post about consignment sales, I have pricing guidelines from a national re-seller.
 But generally, for decent stuff, you can expect to recoup about 15-35% of what you originally paid for the item.

 The clutter in your home can be turned into an emergency fund or even fund a family vacation.